visualizedata/major-studio-1/lab05_images/d3_image_display/README.md

 3. uses d3 to create a `div` for each object and populate it with an image, object date, and title

 the resulting HTML is styled with CSS

----

-`app.js` has comments explaining each step and `app.min.js` is a cleaner filer without comments.